ThisTestUser/FarLandsChronicles/Chapter 6 - The Far Lands Reborn (1.17-1.18)/Part 4 - The Y-Dimension Far Lands (1.18).md

 ![18VoidFarther2](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch6/18VoidFarther2.png)

-One interesting thing that happens is that large amounts of bedrock (but not the lowest level) are removed by the terrain generation.
+One interesting thing that happens is that large amounts of bedrock (but not the bottommost layer) are removed by the terrain generation.
 This doesn't seem to happen in 1.17.

 ![18BedrockErase1](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch6/18BedrockErase1.png)